euccas/euccas.github.io/source/_posts/2022-05-21-read-inspired-how-to-create-tech-products-customers-love.md

 ## Five
 Good product strategies have these five principles in common:

-- Focus on one target margaret or persona at a time.
+- Focus on one target market persona at a time.
 - Product strategy needs to be aligned with business strategy.
 - Product strategy needs to be aligned with sales and go-to-market strategy.
 - Obsess over customers, not over competitors.